 #7 – Profit from Regional Specialties

 In my area, I don’t find a lot of high-end designer shoes or handbags when I’m thrifting.
 It’s just not a thing here.
-But because there are a lot of settled families here on the East Coast, I do find a tremendous amount of vintage items – so I end up selling a lot of vintage home goods and clothes for a great profit.
+But I do find a tremendous amount of hiking gear – so I end up selling a lot of hiking gear and name brand, outdoorsy clothing for a great profit.

 No matter where you live, there’s a regional specialty and proliferation of certain items that you have access to – that others want.
 If you live in Florida, maybe you find tons of skiwear discarded by Baby Boomers who moved there.
 Maybe your area has a lot of high end luxury goods.
 Find your specialty and regional specialization, and profit from those items.

 If you’re going to regularly sell on Ebay, you may need to deal with returns.
 It is easier to deal with if you paid minimally for the item.